FloridaPlayers/Documents/Constitution.md

 A.
 TocoordinatewiththeDirectorofFinancetheproperallocationofthepublicityBudget
-B. Toprovidepublicityforallmeetings,eventsandproductions C.
+B. Toprovidepublicityforallmeetings,eventsandproductionsC.
-Toorganizethedesign,acquisitionanddistributionofallseasonalteeshirts D.
+Toorganizethedesign,acquisitionanddistributionofallseasonalteeshirtsD.
 To innovate and maintain methods of publicizing Florida Players.

 E.
-Toplanandorchestratethecreationandhangingofatarpforeachproduction.
-Section
+Toplanandorchestratethecreationandhangingofatarpforeachproduction.Section
-6 – Community Outreach Committee This committee shall consist of the Assistant Artistic Director, who shall serve as the chair, and any interested Florida Players members as approved by the Assistant Artistic Director.
+6 – Community Outreach CommitteeThis committee shall consist of the Assistant Artistic Director, who shall serve as the chair, and any interested Florida Players members as approved by the Assistant Artistic Director.
 The duties of Community Outreach Committee hall be the